 - Paperback ISBN:

-Director of Transport Institute, University of Manitoba, Canada Professor of Transport and Supply Chain Management, Asper School of Business, University of Manitoba, Canada
+Professor, Transport and Supply Chain Management, University of Manitoba, Canada

 Changmin Jiang is Assistant Professor of Transport and Supply Chain Management at the University of Manitoba and an Associate of their Transport Institute.
 He is considered one of the leading worldwide young scholars of aviation, rail, and maritime transport economics and policy.